Sofia Vergara Rocks Cute Floral Swimsuit & Matching Sunhat In Gorgeous Throwback: ‘The ’80s’

-The stunning update saw the Colombian-born beauty rocking whimsical beach apparel that caught the eye both with its revealing design and colorful palette.
-She wore a chic open-back swimsuit in an intense shade of navy blue, which beautifully complemented her fair skin.
-The stylish one-piece was adorned with countless fleurs-de-lis in a contrasting gold color, one that appeared to mirror her glowing tan.
+The stunning update saw the Colombian-born beauty rocking whimsical beach apparel that caught the eye with both its revealing design and colorful palette.
+Sofia wore a chic, open-back swimsuit in an intense shade of navy blue, which beautifully complemented her fair skin.
+The stylish one-piece was adorned with countless fleurs-de-lis in a contrasting gold color.

-In keeping with the floral theme of her attire, Sofia topped off her look with a fashionable straw sunhat, which sported a green band that was ornate with large pink flowers.
+In keeping with the floral theme of her attire, Sofia topped off her look with a fashionable straw sunhat, which sported a green band that was adorned with large, pink flowers.
 She didn’t seem to be wearing any other accessories — the eye-pooping hat certainly did the trick, and would have rendered any elaborate jewelry completely redundant.

 Her glam was also on point.
-Sofia donned a bold red lipstick that offered a striking contrast to her dark-toned swimsuit — and made her luscious lips appear even fuller.
-She also wore a ruby blush and highlighted her beautiful hazel eyes with a dark eyeliner.
+Sofia donned a bold, red lipstick that offered a striking contrast to her dark-toned swimsuit and made her luscious lips appear even fuller.
+She also wore a ruby blush and highlighted her beautiful, hazel eyes with a dark eyeliner.

-While the photo was not figure-flaunting — the snap was closely cropped to Sofia’s bust and face, leaving her famous bombshell curves absconded from view — the pic did a terrific job at capturing her dazzling beauty.
+While the photo was not figure-flaunting — the snap was closely cropped to Sofia’s bust and face, leaving her famous bombshell curves hidden from view — the pic did a terrific job at capturing her dazzling beauty.
 Posing against the backdrop of a rust-colored brick wall, the Hot Pursuit actress shot a smoldering look at the camera.
-Her dark-blond tresses cascaded from under her hat in unruly waves, and fell down her back and over her shoulder in a wild, unkempt style that only enhanced her appeal.
+Her dark-blond tresses cascaded from under her hat in unruly waves and fell down her back and over her shoulder in a wild, unkempt style that only enhanced her appeal.

-Her rich locks were also swept over her chest, censoring her buxom curves.
-The stunning model still showed quite a bit of skin, flashing a hint of sideboob in the revealing swimsuit.
+The stunning model showed a bit of skin, flashing a hint of sideboob in the revealing swimsuit.
 Snapped from a mid-profile pose, she also showed a glimpse of her bare back, exposed in the backless one-piece.
 Likewise, her slender arm was also on display, as was her sculpted shoulder.

 https://www.instagram.com/p/B5KPgYzlx2g/